The best life insurance for couples – Updated 2023

 For example: you and your partner recently bought a home and have taken out a joint mortgage to cover the cost.
 You secure your mortgage by taking a joint-first-to-die policy and avoid paying the two policy fees.

-The joint coverage includes a single coverage amount; you both can decide this amount based upon the outstanding mortgage and its amortization period.
+The joint coverage includes a single coverage amount; you both can decide this amount based on the outstanding mortgage and its amortization period.
 The benefit is paid out upon the death of the first insured person.
 The survivor can then use the money to pay off the mortgage loan.

 A penny saved is a penny earned; why not save the extra policy fee while comfortably getting the protection you need?
 While the amount may seem nominal month-to-month, it can add up to hundreds, if not thousands of dollars saved over the course of the coverage period.

 And, as mentioned earlier, you can determine separate coverage amounts and terms for each insured life with a combined policy.
-In this case, you can also ensure that coverage continues for the surviving spouse or partner if one passes away
+In this case, you can also ensure that coverage continues for the surviving spouse or partner if one passes away.

 One contract to manage